About Stian Soiland-Reyes

 Stian teaches provenance models as part of the course unit Understanding Data and their Environment in the cross-faculty MSc Data Science programme at The University of Manchester.

-As of 2022 Stian is supervising 1 PhD student, 2 MSc student projects and 2 BSc third-year projects in Manchester in collaboration with Professor Carole Goble.
+As of 2023 Stian is supervising 1 PhD student in Manchester in collaboration with Professor Carole Goble, and will also supervise MSc projects for 2023/2024.

-He has previously co-supervised 1 PhD student and several BSc/MSc student projects.
+He has previously co-supervised 1 PhD student and multiple BSc/MSc student projects.
 He has informally mentored PhD students internationally, as well as mentoring several student projects of Google Summer of Code.

 PhD Candidate